pingcap/docs-cn/faq/manage-cluster-faq.md

 ## Daily management

+This section describes common problems you might encounter during daily cluster management, their causes, and solutions.

 ### How to log into TiDB?

 You can log into TiDB like logging into MySQL.
 For example: